stepstone-ventures/step-pay/DEPLOYMENT.md

 # Netlify Deployment Guide for StepPay

-This guide covers deploying StepPay to Netlify with all mock data intact.
+This guide covers deploying StepPay to Netlify with all features and mock data intact.

 ## Quick Deploy